ParadoxZero/ecommerce/wp-content/plugins/wp-flickity/readme.txt

 3. Settings on each slider.

 == Changelog ==

+= 0.5.1 =
+* Fixed Demo link on this readme file
+* Fixed iframe previewer on backend forcing jquery to be present

 = 0.5.0 =
 * **New Feature!** [Use Posts as Slides #8](https://gitlab.com/paolofalomo/wp-flickity/issues/8) with a query builder